Polyfolds: A First and Second Look: Introduction

-Let us briefly sketch the two core issues and ideas to resolve them, from which polyfold theory arises.
+Let us briefly sketch the two core analysis issues for achieving such a powerful abstract perturbation scheme, and how polyfold theory arises naturally as a means to resolve these issues directly rather than circumvent them.
 Firstly, the reparametrization action $(\phi,u)\mapsto u\circ\phi$ by nondiscrete\footnote{ Standard examples are the action of \({\rm PSL}(2,\mathbb{C})\) on the space of maps \(u:\mathbb{C}P^1\to X\) via reparametrization, or the action of \(\mathbb{R}\) on the space of maps \(\gamma:\mathbb{R}\to X\) via reparametrization. } families of automorphisms $\phi$ on an infinite dimensional space of maps $u$ is not classically differentiable in any usual Banach topology.
 (See e.g.\ Example~\ref{ex:MorseDiff} and \cite{mcduff-wehrheim} for discussions of this phenomenon.)
 Hence a moduli space of pseudoholomorphic curves is classically described by first giving the space of pseudoholomorphic maps a smooth structure by finding an equivariant (!) transverse perturbation, and then quotienting this finite dimensional space by the -- then smoothly acting -- reparametrizations.
-Such perturbations exist in many cases, e.g.\ by variation of the almost complex structure $J$, but require some geometric control on the pseudoholomorphic maps -- usually some type of injectivity.
-The novel approach of polyfold theory to this issue is to replace the classical notion of differentiability by a new notion of scale differentiability.
-This allows one to give the infinite dimensional space of reparametrization equivalence classes of maps a scale smooth structure, and express the Cauchy-Riemann operator as section over this space, whose zero set directly is the moduli space.
-Now perturbations of this section only need to be scale differentiable rather than equivariant.
+Such perturbations exist in many cases, e.g.\ by variation of the almost complex structure $J$, but in general transversality and equivariance are contradictory requirements.
+These requirments can be achieved simultaneously for pseudoholomorphic maps only under significant geometric control of the maps -- usually some type of injectivity.

+The novel approach of polyfold theory to this issue is to replace the classical notion of differentiability with a new notion of scale differentiability.
+This allows one to give a scale smooth structure to the infinite dimensional space of reparametrization-equivalence-classes of maps, and it also allows one to express the Cauchy-Riemann operator as a section over this space in such a way that the zero set of this section is precisely the moduli space.
+Perturbations of this section then only need to be scale differentiable rather than equivariant.
+On the other hand, this yields a new notion of smoothness that is sufficiently strong for zero sets of transverse scale smooth sections to inherit a smooth structure in the classical sense.